ibm-cloud-docs/cis/using-page-rules.md

 |**Disable Apps**|Turn off all {{site.data.keyword.cis_short_notm}} Apps. | Enterprise only |
 |**Origin Error Page Pass-through**|Disables {{site.data.keyword.cis_short_notm}} error pages that would trigger for issues sent from the origin server, and instead displays the error pages set at the origin. |Enterprise only ||

-## Page Rule URL patterns
+## Page rule URL patterns
 {:#page-rule-url-patterns}

-A Page Rule will take effect on a given URL pattern, matching the following format:
+A page rule will take effect on a given URL pattern, matching the following format:

 `<scheme>://<hostname><:port>/<path>`
 {:pre}